-Milestones The Milestones table is one of the most important in your business plan.
+The Milestones table is one of the most important in your business plan.
 It sets the plan into practical, concrete terms, with real budgets, deadlines, and management responsibilities.
-It helps you focus as you are writing your business plan, and then, the Milestones table and plan-vs.-actual management analysis helps you implement your plan as you grow your business.
+It helps you focus as you are writing your business plan, and helps you implement your plan as you grow your business.

-Put some bite into your plan and management by listing specific actions to be taken.
+Milestones put some bite into your plan and management strategy by listing specific actions to be taken.
 Each action becomes a milestone.
 This is where a business plan becomes a real plan, with specific and measurable activities, instead of just a document.

 Set as many milestones as you can think of to make it more complete.
 Give each milestone the following: